Quantum Curriculum Learning: Method

+The basis function $\phi_l(\bx, \by)$ is defined as the product of kernels used to compare two pairs of input and output states as:

+Here, $\cK_x(\cdot,\cdot)$ and $\cK_y(\cdot, \cdot)$ are the kernels defined in the data space $\cX$ and $\cY$.
 The key factor that differentiates this framework from classical curriculum learning is the consideration of quantum data for $\bx$ and $\by$, which are assumed to be in the form of density matrices representing quantum states.
-Therefore, the basis function $\phi_l(\bx, \by)$ is naturally defined as the product of global fidelity quantum kernels used to compare two pairs of input and output quantum states as $ \phi_l(\bx, \by) = \tr[\bx \bx^{(M)}_l] \tr[\by \by^{(M)}_l]. $ In this way, $R_{T_M}(h)$ can be approximated as:
+For example, the kernel function $\cK_x$ and $\cK_y$ can be naturally defined as the global fidelity kernel, which leads to the form of $\phi_l(\bx, \by)$ as

+In our numerical experiments, which focus on learning unitary dynamics using quantum data for both input and output, fidelity emerges as an appropriate metric due to its direct relevance to the task.
+However, to enhance scalability for large-scale quantum data, efficient quantum kernels such as the quantum projected kernel~\cite{huang:2021:power} or the shadow tomography kernel~\cite{huang:2022:science} can be utilized to estimate the density ratio effectively.
+Moreover, in other ML scenarios such as classifying quantum data with quantum inputs and classical outputs, a hybrid approach may prove more effective.
+In these cases, a quantum kernel can be applied to the quantum components, while a classical kernel complements the classical parts.